Bridging Information Asymmetry: A Hierarchical Framework for Deterministic Blind Face Restoration: Acknowledgments

-\begin{IEEEbiography}[{ }]{Xinlinag Zhang} received the B.S. degree in Electronic Information of Engineering from Ocean University of China, Qingdao, China in 2021 and the Master degree in Computer Science and Technology from Tianjin University in 2024, Tianjin, China.
+\nolinenumbers \begin{IEEEbiography}[{ }]{Zhengjian Yao} received the B.S. degree in the School of Mathematics and Statistics from Xi'an Jiaotong University in 2022.
+He is currently pursuing the Ph.D. degree at the Medical Intelligence Lab, Peking University.
+His current research interests include low-level vision, applications of image generation, and reinforcement learning theories for large language models. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {JiaKui Hu} received the B.S. degree in School of Physics and Optoelectronic Engineering from Xidian University in 2023.
+He is currently pursuing the Ph.D. degree at Medical Intelligence Lab, Peking University.
+His current research interests include low-level vision and unified model. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Kaiwen Li} received the Bachelor’s degree in Electronic and Information Engineering from China University of Petroleum, Qingdao, China in 2021 and the Master’s degree in Electronic science and technology from University of Electronic Science and Technology of China, Chengdu, China in 2024.
+He is currently pursuing the Ph.D. degree at Medical Intelligence Lab, Peking University.
+His current research interests include weakly supervised learning, image generation, and multimodal large language models. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Hangzhou He} received the B.S. degree in Theoretical and Applied Mechanics from Peking University, Beijing, China in 2024.
+He is now a Ph.D. student majoring in Biomedical Engineering at Peking University.
+His research interests focus on the trustworthiness of deep learning models, including explainability, generalization and their applications in medical image analysis. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Xinliang Zhang} received the B.S. degree in Electronic Information of Engineering from Ocean University of China, Qingdao, China in 2021 and the Master degree in Computer Science and Technology from Tianjin University in 2024, Tianjin, China.
 He is now pursuing the Ph.D. degree at Medical Intelligence Lab, Peking University.
 His research interests include computer vision, deeplearning, and medical image analysis. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Shuang Zeng} received a bachelor's degree in Engineering from Peking University, Beijing, China in 2021.
 He is currently a joint Ph.D. student of Peking University - Georgia Institute of Technology - Emory University Biomedical Engineering Program.
 His research mainly focuses on self-supervised contrastive learning and medical image processing. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Lei Zhu} received the Ph.D. degree from Peking University, Beijing, China.
 He is currently a postdoc researcher at Medical Intelligence Lab, Peking University.
 His current research interests include weakly supervised learning, multimodal large language models, and medical image processing. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yanye Lu} is currently an Assistant Professor at Peking University.
 He was nominated by the Ministry of Education of China for the Young Changjiang Scholar Program in 2024.
 His research focuses on artificial intelligence (AI), computer vision, and multimodal medical imaging, with core interests in limited-supervision learning, robust and interpretable modeling, and multimodal generative AI.
 His work primarily targets the processing, analysis, and visualization of multimodal cross-scale biomedical information and medical images.
-He has published over 90 papers in top-tier journals across related fields (TPAMI, IJCV, TIP, TNNLS, TMI, MedIA, JNM) as well as in flagship computer science conferences including CVPR, ICCV, ICLR, NeurIPS, AAAI, and ECCV. \end{IEEEbiography} \appendices
+He has published over 90 papers in top-tier journals across related fields (TPAMI, IJCV, TIP, TNNLS, TMI, MedIA, JNM) as well as in flagship computer science conferences including CVPR, ICCV, ICLR, NeurIPS, AAAI, and ECCV. \end{IEEEbiography}